alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-09-22-tawhid-of-the-prophets.md

 lang: en
 locale: en
 source: Majmu' Fatawa Shaykh Ibn Baz vol 3
-excerpt: Allah (Praised and Exalted be He) sent His Honorable Messengers to guide people to know Him, to call them to Tawhid (belief in the Oneness of Allah) and sincere and pure dedication of 'Ibadah (worship) to Allah Alone.
+summary: Allah (Praised and Exalted be He) sent His Honorable Messengers to guide people to know Him, to call them to Tawhid (belief in the Oneness of Allah) and sincere and pure dedication of 'Ibadah (worship) to Allah Alone.
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz